Skilled & Technical Sciences » Welding Technician

 The Welding Technician program at Jordan Academy for Technology & Careers is a two year program that will prepare students for a career in the welding industry, an allied trade, or to further their education in welding or a related field at a college or university.
 Details of the two program courses are provided below.

-These courses provide current enrolment (CE) credit through Salt Lake Community College (SLCC).
-These credits, and other student progress is transferable to Mountainland Technical College (MTECH) and other post-secondary schools across Utah.
 Enrolled students must apply for CE admission as soon as possible.
-Students need to be admitted to SLCC CE, and have their profile & academic plan completed before the start of school on August 19, 2025.
-Refer to the Concurrent Enrollment Guide to the right for more information on how to apply.
+Students need to be admitted to SLCC Concurrent Enrollment BEFORE the start of school on August 18, 2025.
+Refer to the Concurrent Enrollment Guide for more information on how to apply.

 SkillsUSA